TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Related Work

-\paragraphskip \textbf{3D Scene Flow and LiDAR Point Cloud Forecasting. } 3D scene flow has long been investigated \cite{3d_scene_flow_1, 3d_scene_flow_2, 3d_scene_flow_3, 3d_scene_flow_4, 3d_scene_flow_5, 3d_scene_flow_6}.
-The inputs are current and future point clouds and the goal is to estimate per-point translation for the current point clouds, which means that without future point clouds as inputs, it is difficult to forecast the future sensor observation.
-Recently, there arouses great interest for research in LiDAR point cloud forecasting, where the inputs are past observations and prediction goal are the future LiDAR observations.
+\textbf{Scene Flow and LiDAR Forecasting. } 3D scene flow \cite{3d_scene_flow_1, 3d_scene_flow_2, 3d_scene_flow_3, 3d_scene_flow_4, 3d_scene_flow_5, 3d_scene_flow_6,3d_scene_flow_7,3d_scene_flow_8,3d_scene_flow_9} has long been explored.
+Given current and past point clouds, the goal is to estimate per-point translation for the current point clouds.
+LiDAR forecasting take past and current observations as inputs and predict the future LiDAR point clouds, which necessitates the induction that we hypothesize beneficial for downstream perception tasks.
 Representative works include 4DOCC \cite{4docc}, Copilot4D \cite{copilot4d} and Uno \cite{uno}.
-4DOCC \cite{4docc} uses a U-Net convolutional architecture and conduct differentiable rendering on the bev feature map to predict the LiDAR observation in the future.
+4DOCC \cite{4docc} uses a U-Net convolutional architecture and conduct differentiable rendering on the BEV feature map to predict the LiDAR observation in the future.
 Copilot4D \cite{copilot4d} first trains a tokenizer/encoder for LiDAR point cloud with masked-and-reconstruction task and then freeze the encoder to train a diffusion-based decoder for LiDAR forecasting.
 Uno \cite{uno} proposes to use occupancy field as the scene representation for point cloud forecasting.
 The forecasting training stage in Copilot4D \cite{copilot4d} does not envolve the 3D encoder for LiDAR point cloud and only focuses on training the diffusion-based decoder, which actually does not introduce temporal information into the 3D encoder.
 4DOCC \cite{4docc} and Uno \cite{uno} train the 3D encoder for forecasting but do not take the action of the autonomous vehicle into consideration.
 However, the interaction between the autonomous vehicle and the traffic participants is important for the prediction.
-In this paper, \methodshorthand\ adapt point cloud forecasting for unsupervised 3D representation learning and takes the action of the autonomous vehicle as inputs for forecasting.
+The above methods study treat forecasting as the primary perception task.
+Unlike them, \methodshorthand\ adopts point cloud forecasting for unsupervised 3D representation learning and aims to improve downstream perception tasks via pre-training. \methodshorthand\ incorporate ego action, which previous works do not account, for pre-training.